foxmask/django-th/docs/usage.rst

 Fire the Triggers :
 ===================

-Grabbing data and publishing data are done by Python-RQ each 12min and 15min.
+Grabbing data and publishing data are done each 12min and 15min from your crontab